The 4-4-2 soccer formation

 In a 4-4-2 formation, some teams play with a support striker or number 10 off of the main target man or speedy striker, it almost ends up as a 4-4-1-1 formation as the other striker drops off into the hole and uses their creative skills to bring others into play around them.

 Some prefer two big target men whose physicality and aerial ability can overwhelm the opponent’s defence and batter them into submission.
 Others choose to have one such player and one more mobile, speedy striker playing off of them.
-It is their job to stretch the opposition’s defence by running in behind, playing off of the big man, and retrieving any balls he knocks down or heads on
+It is their job to stretch the opposition’s defense by running in behind, playing off of the big man, and retrieving any balls he knocks down or heads on

 “Great clubs have had one thing in common throughout history, regardless of era and tactics.
 They owned the pitch and they owned the ball.
 That means when you have the ball, you dictate play and when you are defending, you control the space”Arrigo Sacchi